I Should Be Alive

 “If you’re taking a degree that allows you to take courses like Paranormal Studies, you picked the wrong degree.”

-The empty fields with signs in them had been filled with houses and the intersection to Emery’s neighborhood now had a stoplight.
+The empty fields with signs in them had been filled with houses and the intersection to Emery’s neighborhood now had a stop sign.
 Emery’s driveway had a Prius and a humble pickup with a company name and phone number on its back window, while the sidewalk around it was lined with vans.
 Riley picked a neighbor to upset by parking in front of.
 Emery’s patio’s overhang was adorned with wooden wind chimes and metallic flower-shaped spinners with a holographic hummingbird that flapped its wings as the wind blew.
 The front door was open and the roar of floor fans could be heard coming from inside.
 Aaron Carmosino stepped outside with a plateful of cubed watermelon and honeydew, in the same neat hosts’ outfit he wore the day before.
 He squinted at the bright sky before he saw Riley.
 “Oh, hello, Riley!
 You came!”

 “Yeah.
 This place looks different.”
 He looked off to the side and chuckled.